bcuz/format-seinfeld-scripts/readme.txt

-Formats Seinfeld episode transcripts so they can be read on a Kindle.
+Formats html Seinfeld transcripts so they can be read on a Kindle.
 The raw html of each episode is already included in the repo.

 Requirements: Python 2.x

 Examples of usage:
+*all generated files will appear in the "output" folder*

-Inputting "generate.py 1 " in the command line will generate files for episodes 1
+Inputting "python generate.py 1" in the command line will generate a file for episode 1

-"generate.py 1 1" generates the file for just episode 1.
+"python generate.py 1 10" generates the files for episode 1 up to and including episode 10.

+"python generate.py all" generates the files for all ~180 episodes